How to download and install

 -After doing a Windows Restore, your game may have disappeared or your registered copy of the game may revert back to the trial count down.
 Windows Restore backs your system up to an earlier date, so if that date was before the game was installed, then the game no longer exists.
 Reinstall the game from your backup copy of the installation file.
 If the date that you backed up to was before you entered in your registration information, that information will be lost.
 Reenter your registration information to stop the trial count down.

-After running fine, the game suddenly
+After running without problem, the game suddenly starts behaving strangely:

--Windows crashes can damage system files!
+-If Windows isn't exited from the Win START button, that can damage files.
+Windows crashes can damage system files!
 This is the most common cause of sudden problems that come up after a game has been running fine.

 Windows XP reports an error while the game is running.